hazelcast/hazelcast-jet/site/docs/sql/intro.md

 `CREATE JOB`.

-Let's try it out by publishing some events to the Kafka topic and checking if they landed in the IMap:
+Let's try it out by publishing some events to the Kafka topic and checking if they landed into the IMap:

 ```sql
 sql〉 INSERT INTO trades VALUES